Appdynamics/voltdb-monitoring-extension/README.md

    For more info on securing VoltDB please visit http://voltdb.com/docs/UsingVoltDB/ChapSecurity.php#SecurityHowItWorks

 ###Enabling Jsonp
-If you want to fetch stats using REST API, you must enable jsonp.
-To enable it add the below lines to depmoyment.xml
+If you want to fetch stats using REST API, you must enable json interface.
+You do this by adding the following lines to depmoyment.xml

  ~~~~
  <httpd enabled="true">